AL-Kost/NBA-season-MVP-predictor/README.md

   - Min-max scaling
   - Standardization

+## Data

+All data was scraped from https://www.basketball-reference.com/.

+Many thanks to the authors of the site for creating such a user-friendly repository of statistical data.

 ## Future work and model improvement

 - Learn PyTorch and replace sklearn.MLPRegressor with LSTM or other neural network architecture model